misiektoja/instagram_monitor/README.md

 The web UI automatically refreshes every 2 seconds to show the latest data.

+**Security Note:** The web UI is intended for localhost use only.
+Never expose it to an untrusted network.

 To change the web UI port:
 ```sh
 instagram_monitor <target_insta_user> --web-port 8080